zoltanmolnar/styleguide/html-css-js.md

 For file size optimization and scannability purposes, consider omitting optional tags.
 The HTML5 specification defines what tags can be omitted.

-(This approach may require a grace period to be established as a wider guideline as it’s significantly different from what web developers are typically taught.
-For consistency and simplicity reasons it’s best served omitting all optional tags, not just a selection.)
+(This approach may require a grace period to be established as a wider guideline as itâ€™s significantly different from what web developers are typically taught.
+For consistency and simplicity reasons itâ€™s best served omitting all optional tags, not just a selection.)

 Do not close self closing tags (`<br>`)